 Hard Work & Efficiency:

-In any class with us, you will be very busy.
+In any session with us, you will be very busy.
 With limited time, we plan to take full advantage of every moment we have together.
-Upper-class samurai had the fortunate luxury of full-time training opportunities; we assume that you do not have this luxury.
-Modern protectors (both professional and “normal” people) are required to live their regular lives, and devote a small chunk of time to training with us.
+Samurai had the luxury of full-time training as their one job; we assume that you do not have this luxury.
+As a modern protector of yourself and family, you have more to do.
+Devoting time to your training is a precious commodity.
 We greatly appreciate your efforts, and will not waste your time.
-You will quickly have better balance, posture, and coordination.
+You will quickly have new skills, better balance, posture, and coordination.
+This combination will change your life almost immediately.

 We will do our absolute best to provide the best opportunities to learn and answer your questions.
-Sometimes that will be easy, and sometimes the answers will require practice.
+Sometimes that will be easy, and sometimes the answer may be that you continue to train hard.
 And in some cases, we might not have the answer for you, and we will tell you so.

 What We Expect

 Yup, this one’s on our list, too.
 Students come to us wanting to learn and try new things.
 We are practicing the skills of protecting ourselves and others.
-That means we expect each member of the class to look out for the safety and well-being of each other.
+That means we expect everyone, including you, to look out for the safety and well-being of each other.

 Push Your Limits: